orientechnologies/orientdb-docs/Console-Command-Create-Link.md

 | 41 |   20   | First again  |
 | 82 |   20   | Second Again |
 +----+--------+--------------+
-5 row in sec (0.03 sec)
+5 rows in sec (0.03 sec)
 </pre>

-In OrientDB, instead you have a direct relationship in your object model.
+In OrientDB, you have a direct relationship in your object model.
 Navigation runs from `Post` to `Comment` and not vice versa, (as in the Relational database model).
-For this reason, you need to create a link as an `INVERSE`.
+For this reason, you need to create a link as `INVERSE`.

->For more information on SQL commands available, see [SQL Commands](Commands.md).
-For more information on other commands, see [Console Commands](Console-Commands.md).
+>For more information on SQL commands, see [SQL Commands](Commands.md).
+>For more information on other commands, see [Console Commands](Console-Commands.md).